Free Cybersecurity Course

 Some will accept a Master’s degree with little or no professional experience.
 So, your first step to becoming a cybersecurity professional is to enroll in an accredited college.

-Once you have earned your degree, it is time to prove to your potential employers what you can do.
+Once you have earned your degree, you must prove to your potential employers what you can do.
 On-the-job experience is important, but sometimes hard to achieve.
 You may need to take an entry-level position to bulk up your resume.

 Certifications are also a good way to attract the attention of potential employers.
 Consider getting a Certified Information Systems Security Professional (CISSP) or becoming a Certified Chief Information Security Officer (CISO) or any of the many other trade certifications available.